 To promote educational growth and spiritual welfare.
 To strive towards improving understanding and cooperation between parents and teachers.

-All monies earned by the PTO are given back to St. Martha School and its students.
+Funds raised by the PTO are given back to St. Martha School and its students.

 How to Get Involved